rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 There is a good but not exact match to the [BATH-HENRIETTA-PARK](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/BATH-HENRIETTA-PARK) British Rainfall station for most of the 1903-1910 period.
 The observer Dr W.H.Symons is the same as the DWR observer named in the Met Office Annual Reports of the time.
 But from mid-1909 onwards, the BATH-HENRIETTA-PARK station stops matching to the Bath DWR record, with no obvious alternative British Rainfall station matching either.

-## And also:

-- Intro section
-- Does hourly explanation stack up ?
-- End of 1910 not so well matched ?
-- Link to comparison explanation

-- Missing Birr Castle years
-- Missing Oxford year

-Mysteries:
-- why not-quite-exact matches
-- Oxford 1909 data
-- Valentia 1908+